abeconnelly/pasta/PASTA.md

 * INDELs are not explicitely encoded.
 By convention an INDEL is a substitution followed by an insertion or deletion and can be deduced from the stream provided.
 * PASTA is meant to be stream oriented.
-This means to convert from a VCF like format, one cat feed in a VCF like stream along with a (FASTA) reference stream and produce a PASTA stream.
+This means to convert from a VCF like format, one can feed in a VCF like stream along with a (FASTA) reference stream and produce a PASTA stream.
 So long as the PASTA stream has full information, converting back to the original stream (sans annotations) should be possible.  e.g. 'vcf2pasta -i vcf.file -r ref.file | pasta2vcf -i -' should produce an equivalent VCF file.